JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 Prerequisites:
   - [x] Must know About ERC-20 token standard and how to code your own cryptocurrency for tutorials/help refer : https://www.dappuniversity.com/articles/code-your-own-cryptocurrency-on-ethereum

-timestamp - 242  Wire up the User Interface to make the exchange.

 ===========================================================
 > ### First Look